-- > Mother board: Asus AT3IONT-I Deluxe - > Hardrive: 32 Gb Patriot SSD - > Ram: 4Gigabytes of GSKills DDR3 Ram - > CPU: Intel Atom 330 - > Networking: Bluetooth and WIFI built on board - > Touch screen: Lilliput 7" SKD open Frame Touch screen (VGA) - > Battery: Custom Designed 12.8 LiFePO4 9.9 AH pack - > Case: Custom designed by Kasey and laser cut at UAT using acrylic CHALLENGES - > How to model this bot was a challenge. > Kasey got the bot moving with remote control using a keyboard to control it. " to make it a reality. | Sample of the bot moving with remote control using a keyboard to control it." - > He had the tools but needed to learn more about them.
-He then started looking at every resource he could find and devoted one of his desktop monitors to "how to" videos while the other monitor displayed Parts Data Sheets. - > Building the assembly out of thin air inside the software also was challenging, but it was invigorating for Kasey and became almost addictive to see something he was making taking shape.
-SUCCESSES Modeling, engineering, and designing the entire track bot body was completed in 48 hours.
-This was quite the task as Kasey had limited knowledge of Inventor and the only way to learn was to dive in and get better. - Kasey got the bot moving with remote control using a keyboard to control it.
-"It is quite a successful moment to see your bot alive and moving even if it just a motor test but even better when you can control it directly," says Kasey. - > One day in UAT's Robotics Lab, Professor Ryan Meuth helped Kasey realize that instead of processing so much high level data on the bot itself (making the bot become pricy when components get really small), he could send data off and have the ROS (Robot Operating System) process all this data on a cheaper, remote system.
-FUTURE Kasey currently is finalizing a redesign, taking all the little bits and pieces inside
+- > Mother board: Asus AT3IONT-I Deluxe - > Ram: 4Gigabytes of GSKills DDR3 Ram - > Networking: Bluetooth and WIFI built on board - > Touch screen: Lilliput 7" SKD open Frame Touch screen (VGA) > Battery: Custom Designed 12.8 - LiFePO4 9.9 AH pack - > Case: Custom designed by Kasey and laser cut at UAT using acrylic CHALLENGES - > How to model this bot was a challenge.
+Kasey had the idea but needed a body to make it a reality. - > He had the tools but needed to learn more about them.
+He then started looking at every resource he could find and deverted to the started but find and devoted one of his desktop monitors to "how to" videos while the other monitor displayed Parts Data Sheets. - > Building the assembly out of thin air inside the software also was - challenging, but it was invigorating for Kasey and became almost addictive to see something he was making taking shape.
+SUCCESSES Modeling, engineering, and designing the entire track bot body was - bot alive and moving even if it just a motor test but even better when you can control it directly," says Kasey. - > One day in UAT's Robotics Lab, Professor Ryan Meuth helped Kasey realize that instead of processing so much high level data on the bot itself (making the bot become pricy when components get really small), he could send data off and have the ROS (Robot Operating System) process all this data on a cheaper, remote system.
+FUTURE Kasey currently is finalizing a redesign, taking all the little bits and pieces inside the bot and integrating them to become a single board.
+This redesign cuts down the wire mess, makes it neater and cleaner inside and makes it easier to pull out a part to fix or replace.
+"My hope is to get this bot to where it needs to be, able to self navigate obstacles with its current sensor package and do even more once I have it finished," says Kasey.
+WHERE IS HE NOW?